harvard-lil/h2o-static/README.md

 3. `cd h2o-static`

-4. Fire up the web server and build the site: `docker-compose up`
+4. Fire up the web server and build the site: `docker compose up`

 5. Check out what you built:
    -  Docker: head to http://localhost:8080/